siripragadashashank/shashanksiripragada.github.io/_pages/experience.md

 * June 2016 - July 2016 : **Intern** at [**Hyundai Motors**](https://hmie.in/)
-  * Developed an application to calculate Aperture Ratio (AR) from an image of speaker grill.
+  * Developed an application using OpenCV/C++ and Qt to calculate Aperture Ratio (AR) from an image of speaker grill.
-  * Built the app using OpenCV/C++ and Qt for UI.

 Publications